Fry Bread – Parāoa Parai

 - Add the miraka (milk), wai wera (hot water) and huka (sugar) in to a large bowl.
 Stir until the huka (sugar) has dissolved.

 - Sprinkle over the īhi horo (instant yeast).
 Stir and leave for 5 minutes until the yeast has activated.
+Make sure the yeast has floated to the top.

 - Add the puehu parāoa (flour), pata kua rewaina (melted butter) and tote (salt).
 Stir until a rough dough forms.

-- Tip on to a lightly floured bench and knead.
-Watch the video for reference on how to knead it.
+- Tip the dough on to a lightly floured bench.
+Watch the video for reference as I use a slightly different style of kneading here.
 If you are kneading it by hand, it will be sticky but try not to add too much extra flour.
-This helps the parāoa parai (fry bread) to stay light and fluffy.
+You can also keep the dough in the bowl and knead it in the bowl if you prefer.

-- Lightly oil a bench and tip the risen dough out.
-Gently deflate it by pressing it gently with your hands to 3 cm thick.
-Cut the pokenga (dough) into squares or use a 8 cm cookie cutter to cut out 18 small round shapes.
-Mould any dough scraps back in to roughly 3cm thick and cut them out, making sure you use all of the dough.
-Spread all the cut out pieces out on the bench with enough room for rising.
+- Cut the pokenga (dough) into squares or use a 8 cm cookie cutter to cut out 18 round shapes.
+Mould any dough scraps back in to roughly 3 cm thick and cut them out, making sure you use all of the dough.

-- Pour all of the noni (oil) in to a cast iron pan or a pot.
-Heat the noni (oil) to 165 °C. My stove top has the highest heat of 9, I heat the oil on number 8 and turn it up or down according to how hot the oil seems.
+- Heat the noni (oil) to 165 °C. My stove top has the highest heat of 9, I heat the oil on number 8 and turn it up or down according to how hot the oil seems.

 - If the oil starts over heating, remove from the heat for a minute or so to bring the heat down.
 If you don't have a thermometer, eye ball it.
 As a guide, if one side of the fry bread browns before a minute of being in the oil, it is too hot and may result in the middle being under cooked.